-At the Subject Crossing, there are drainages for stormwater runoff in the curbs at the southeast and southwest corner of the Subject Crossing.
-No retention/detention basins are present.
+At the Subject Crossing there are drainages for stormwater runoff on the northwest corner of the intersection and to the east of the Subject Crossing on the north and south side of West Grant Road.
+No retention/detention basins are present and no new drainages or retention/detention areas are being proposed as part of this project.